 - Ministerial meetings take place on an ad hoc basis to monitor the progress achieved between Summits.
 The last meeting took place at the margins of the EU-Africa Summit in April 2014 on climate change.

 - College-to-College meetings between the European Commission and the African Union Commission take place on an annual basis alternatively in Brussels and Addis Ababa to provide political and operational impetus to Africa-EU relations.
-The last meeting took place in 2013 in Addis Ababa and the next meeting is scheduled for April 2015 in Brussels.
+The last meetings took place in Brussels in 2015, and in Addis Ababa in 2016.

 - The Joint Annual Forum (formerly 'Joint Task Force' meetings) covering all areas of cooperation within the framework of the Joint Strategy, gather sectoral experts from member states, institutions, civil society organisations and other relevant stakeholders once a year to assess progress made with regard to the implementation of the JAES.

 - Regular High Level dialogues and expert level meetings ensure the implementation of the Road Map, such as the reference group on Infrastructure, or the EU-Africa High Level Policy Dialogue (HLPD) expert group on science, technology and innovation.

 In addition, continuous dialogue is maintained by other stakeholders of the Africa-EU Partnership, such as:

 - EU-Africa Business Forums bring together African and European business leader representing multi-nationals, large corporations, small and medium-scale enterprises and confederations, multilateral and regional institutions to discuss ways of improving the business and investment climate between Africa and the EU.